gmcninch-tufts/math87-lecture-notebooks/01--optimization.md

 <!-- #region jupyter={"outputs_hidden": false} -->

-Of course, in python we find these functions using methods of the class `c = cleanup()` as follows:
+Of course, in python we find these functions using methods of the class `c = OilSpillCleanup()` as follows:

 * $F(n)   \leftrightarrow$  `c.fine(c.time(n))`
 * $C_{crew}(n) \leftrightarrow $ `c.crew_cost(n)`